Below is a list of resources for solar, biomass, hydroelectric, and wind energy.

-- Agency of Commerce and Community Development (ACCD) State Historic Preservation Office (SHPO) "How to get a Letter from the SHPO" website: This page describes how to appeal to SHPO for a project review under § 106 of the National Historic Preservation Act.
+- Agency of Commerce and Community Development (ACCD) State Historic Preservation Office (SHPO): This page lists resources including how to appeal to SHPO for a project review under § 106 of the National Historic Preservation Act.

 - U.S. Department of Energy's Hydropower Assessment Program.
 Offers best practices for operations and assessments for efficiency opportunities.

 - Small Hydropower in Vermont.
 Materials from workshop hosted by ANR on 4/26/07.